 How, when and why does the SCTS share this personal data with others?

-- In any case type, where the tribunal decides that expert evidence is required to assist in determining the case, relevant data pertaining to the case will be shared with the third party.
-All parties will be made aware of this at the time, and will receive a copy of any report received by the third party.
+If the Tribunal decides that expert or independent evidence is required to assist in determining the appeal, relevant data relating to it will be shared with the third party.
+All parties will be made aware of this at the time and will receive a copy of any report provided.

-- If information comes to light which raise concerns about the safety of an individual, this may be passed on to the appropriate authority for investigation.
+If information comes to light which raises concerns about the safety of an individual, this may be passed on to the appropriate authority for investigation.

 Do you transfer my personal data to other countries?